icon for mcp server

 STDIO

-Universal database gateway implementing MCP server interface for database connections.
+Universal database gateway implementing MCP server interface for database exploration and management

 Add dbhub MCP server to Cursor Join our Discord